 - CAPS uses a brief, individual therapy model to meet the needs of all our students.
 We do not have a strict session limit, and each brief therapy experience looks a bit different based on each client’s needs.
 Your therapist will work collaboratively with you to come up with a plan at your first appointment.

 - A Journey Towards Healing is a CAPS group especially for students who have experienced any form of sexual assault or abuse as well as dating or relationship violence.
 It is a collective healing space designed to offer support, strategies for coping, and safety to explore the idea of moving forward together.
 It runs every semester and meets weekly.

-- Case management services are often helpful for students with insurance challenges and support in connecting to additional resources.
+- Care management services are often helpful for students with insurance challenges and support in connecting to additional resources.

 How do I make an appointment?